A collection of key economic and political figures that we believe help to frame how we got to where we are today.

 Government fiscal and debt metrics are strong but pro-growth fiscal policy risks deterioration.
 At the point they are forced into using fiscal buffers, the market will have repriced the risk sharply.

 - In recent history, low Government debt levels and fiscal prudence have been relative strengths of Turkey.

-- Public debt has been stable and the government recognises fiscal responsibility is necessary to offset structural weakness in other parts of the economy.
+- Public debt has been stable and the government recognizes fiscal responsibility is necessary to offset structural weakness in other parts of the economy.

 - This, in theory, gives the government space to borrow if required to meet contingent liabilities, however the International Monetary Fund (IMF) recently highlighted that contingent liabilities of Public - Private Partnership (PPP) could be ~10% of Gross Domestic Product (GDP).

 - The banking system is estimated to require capital of ~10% of GDP in the event Non-Performing Loan (NPL) stress.

 - Prudent fiscal policy is required to sustain longer-term inflows as fiscal sustainability means predictability in fiscal policy.

 - Fiscal trajectory is negative as government focusses on a politically motivated spending led growth strategy.
 Growth reached 7% in 2017 and is putting pressure on the economy.

 - Loose fiscal and monetary policy in an economy at risk of overheating are leading to a potential hard landing for Turkey.

 Loose financial conditions allowed Turkey to access external financing without addressing structural issues.
 As a result inflation as spiked sharply and: